 - What are the trends in important emerging markets such as China, Russia, India, Korea, Singapore, and Brazil?

-ACCELEWARE LTD., ALLINEA SOFTWARE LIMITED, Advanced Micro Devices, Inc., Amazon.com, Inc., Atos S.A., Autodesk, Inc., Blue Arc, Cisco Systems, Inc., Clustercorp, Cray Inc., DataDirect Networks, Inc., Dell Inc., EMC Corporation, ET International, Inc., Emcien, Inc., Eurotech S.p.A., Fujitsu Limited, Hewlett-Packard Company, Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, Intel Corporation, Lenovo Group Limited, LexisNexis Group, Liquid Cool, Lockheed Martin Corporation, Mellanox Technologies, Ltd., Micron Technology, Inc., Microsoft Corporation, Mitrionics AB, Myricom Incorporated, NEC Corporation, NVIDIA Corporation, NetApp, Inc., Northrop Grumman Corporation, PENGUIN COMPUTING INC, Pervasive Software Inc., Rogue Wave Software, Inc., SAP AG, SAS Institute Inc., SPANSION INC., Silicon Graphics International Corp., Super Micro Computer Inc., T-Platforms, T-Systems International GmbH, Tech-X Corporation, Teratec, UNIVA CORP, Unisys Corporation, VMware, Inc., Virident Systems, Inc., Wipro Limited, Xilinx, Inc., Xyratex Ltd.
+ACCELEWARE LTD., ALLINEA SOFTWARE LIMITED, Advanced Micro Devices, Inc., Amazon.com, Inc., Atos S.A., Autodesk, Inc., Blue Arc, Cisco Systems, Inc., Clustercorp, Cray Inc., DataDirect Networks, Inc., Dell Inc., Deutsche Telekom AG, EMC Corporation, ET International, Inc., Emcien, Inc., Eurotech S.p.A., Fujitsu Limited, HP Inc., Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, Intel Corporation, Lenovo Group Limited, LexisNexis Group, Liquid Cool, Lockheed Martin Corporation, Mellanox Technologies, Ltd., Micron Technology, Inc., Microsoft Corporation, Mitrionics AB, Myricom Incorporated, NEC Corporation, NVIDIA Corporation, NetApp, Inc., Northrop Grumman Corporation, PENGUIN COMPUTING INC, Pervasive Software Inc., Rogue Wave Software, Inc., SAP AG, SAS Institute Inc., SPANSION INC., Silicon Graphics International Corp., Super Micro Computer Inc., T-Platforms, Tech-X Corporation, Teratec, UNIVA CORP, Unisys Corporation, VMware, Inc., Virident Systems, Inc., Wipro Limited, Xilinx, Inc., Xyratex Ltd.

 Program Vice President, High-Performance Computing